BikutaDesu/XNA-4.0-Book-Projects/README.md

 # XNA-4.0-Book-Projects
-Projects in the 'XNA 4.0 Game Development by Example' book
+Projects in the 'XNA 4.0 Game Development by Example: Beginner's Guide, by Kurt Jaegers' book